 It’s a great value for an entry-level computerized sewing machine and worth a second look as one of the best self-threading sewing machines.

 |Maximum Sewing Speed||800 stitches per minute|

-Complete with 27 stitches, one automatic buttonhole, and a nice collection of accessory feet, the Brother XM2701 will impress you with its ability to sew and quilt.
+Complete with 27 stitches, one automatic buttonhole, and a surprising collection of accessory feet, this Brother self-threading sewing machine will impress you with its ability to sew and quilt.

 Overall, I highly recommend the Brother XM2701 sewing machine.
 See more in my Brother XM2701 review!